-One month later, Jarrett was on the island of Bequia, Sandy’s summer retreat.
-It was on this small island in the Caribbean where Sandy brought twenty actors per month, over a three-month period, to study with him.
+Sandy brought twenty actors per month to this small island in the Caribbean, over a three-month period, to study with him.
 From this group of sixty actors, twenty were selected to continue on in Sandy’s two-year professional class.
 Jim Jarrett was one of those twenty students.

 On November 15, 1987, the first class after Bequia began, and with it, the most remarkable two years of Jim Jarrett’s life.
-He knew immediately something extraordinary was happening because for the first time in his educational life, he was actually taking notes – writing down, without exaggeration, every word out of the legendary teacher’s mouth.
+He knew immediately something extraordinary was happening because, for the first time in his educational life, he was actually taking notes – writing down, every word out of the legendary teacher’s mouth.

-One day Sandy approached him and asked, “You’re lucky to get me at the end of my life, do you know why?
-Because after a half-century of teaching acting, I finally figured most of this stuff out and I speak so poorly you can write it all down.
-Why are you writing it all down?
-Do you know?”
+One day, Sandy approached him and asked, “You’re lucky to get me at the end of my life, do you know why?
+Because after a half century of teaching acting I finally figured most of this stuff out and I speak so poorly you can write it all down.
+Why are you writing it all down?”

-Jarrett wanted to say, “Yeah, because everything you’re saying is blowing me away.”
-Instead, he simply replied, “No, sir.”
+Jim wanted to say, “Yeah, because everything you’re saying is blowing me away.”
+Instead, he replied, “No, sir.”

-After a long pause Sandy smiled, turned and walked away.
+A long pause, then Sandy smiled, turned and walked away.

-On the last day of class Sandy called each student over to say his good-byes.
-By the time he was waved over, Jarrett was mess.
+On the last day of class, Sandy called each student over to say good-bye.
+By his turn, Jim was a mess.
 Sandy asked, “Why are you so upset?
 We’re not finished with each other.
-Now it’s time for you to work with me so when you’re ready to teach, you’ll know what the hell you’re doing.”
+Now it’s time to work with me so when you’re ready to teach, you’ll know what the hell you’re doing.”

 Sandy smiled and said, “You’ll have to teach.
 You’ll have no choice.
 Do you know why?”